Mission Statement of the University of Florida Occupational Therapy Program

-The mission of the University of Florida has as its defining and distinguishing characteristics research, scholarship, artistic creation, and post-baccalaureate training in the arts and sciences and in the professions.
-The mission of the college is to preserve, promote, and improve the health and well being of populations, communities, and individuals.
-The professional program in occupational therapy provides graduate level professional training as a discipline within the college, in order to optimize occupational performance of individuals and populations within the context of all relevant environments.
+The mission of the University of Florida has as its defining and distinguishing characteristics research, scholarship, and service.
+The professional program in Occupational Therapy provides graduate level professional training as a discipline within the College, in order to optimize occupational performance of individuals, communities and populations within the context of all relevant environments.
 The program promotes a background in the arts and sciences, and achievement of culturally sensitive clinical competence, as well as awareness of global connectivity and understanding of current evidence based literature that supports occupational therapy.

 - Have acquired, as a foundation for professional study, a breadth and depth of knowledge in the liberal arts and sciences and an understanding of issues related to diversity.